Everyone’s got their pet peeves. Here are some of mine.

 The sizable amount lotion or cream you can’t get out of the container because you’re using a pump dispenser

-Lack of perspective-taking that takes place when somebody explains everything like you’re an idiot
+Lack of perspective-taking that takes place when somebody launches into an explanation like you’re an idiot

 Consider who you’re talking to and fairly assess their knowledge on the subject before you open your mouth.